- Set boundaries/limits;

 For example, it is helpful to call someone who understands your sadness or to look for an environment that creates security.
 Sadness can happen to you; it is not a choice.
 However, being alone with sadness is a choice;

 For example, painting, theatre, drawing, writing, and metaphors.

 Sometimes, people find it hard to speak openly about their emotions.

 - Turn sadness into an addiction;

 Confuse your needs.
-All adapted patterns arise from the conviction that the child ego state doesn’t need to express its emotions.
+All adapted patterns arise from the conviction that the child’s ego state doesn’t need to express their emotions.

 - Sabotage yourself;

 Sometimes, the moment/environment isn’t right for you to express an emotion when it appears.
 Emotions are deeds.
-It is preferable and sometimes necessary to postpone expressing an emotion as such, rather than to turn it into a racket or to ignore it.
+It is preferable and sometimes necessary to postpone expressing emotion as such rather than to turn it into a racket or to ignore it.

 Copyright © Marcus Victor Grant 2011-present, all rights reserved.

 The materials on this blog are subject to this disclaimer.